danielbackes/rocketseat-gobarber-web/README.md

   - I learned that the function returned by an useEffect component will be executed as soon as the component died.
   - Another cool and useful thing that I learned was that when a set<State> method, created by useState component, receive a function instead an object, this function will receive the <State> object as parameters.
   - How animate died components with react-spring and how animate using css keyframes.
+  - Create a request that has multipart/form-data content type, using FormData Javascript class.
+  - Customize input file.

 ## What I did in this project?